Modeling the wall-slip in large eddy simulations with immersed boundaries

 Practical engineering and environmental flows often involve highly turbulent flows around complex walls.
 Predicting the dynamics of these flows in Direct Numerical Simulations (DNS) is very challenging as high Reynolds number ($\Rey$) wall-bounded flows require extremely high near-wall resolution to accurately resolve the boundary layer.
 Complex walls further compound the computational cost due to the need for computationally intensive procedures to build and manage the discretization mesh.
 To address these bottlenecks, we introduce in this paper a new framework that leverages synergistic turbulence closures and wall-modeling on immersed boundaries to reduce the computational cost of high $\Rey$ simulations with complex walls.

-Despite the large expansion in computing power, DNS of many engineering flows remains out of reach.
-Since the number of grid points required to resolve all flow features scales as $\Rey^{37/14}$ \citep{choiGridpointRequirementsLarge2012}, DNS of large Reynolds number flows incur great computational expense.
-For flows in academic configurations, there continues to be a sustained effort to push the upper boundary of accessible $\Rey$ numbers in DNS.
-For example, the frontier friction Reynolds number in DNS of turbulent channel flow stands today at $\Rey_\tau\approx 12000$ \citep{pirozzoliStreamwiseVelocityVariance2024} to the best of our knowledge.
+Despite the large expansion in computing power, DNS of many engineering flows remains out of reach. \citet{choiGridpointRequirementsLarge2012} estimate that the minimum number of grid points required to resolve all flow features of a turbulent boundary layer scales as $\Rey^{37/14}$, which illustrates the computational expense associated with fully-resolved simulations.
+Despite this challenge, there remains a sustained effort to push the upper boundary of accessible Reynolds numbers in DNS, mainly for academic flow configurations.
+For example, the frontier friction Reynolds number ($\Rey_\tau$) in DNS of turbulent channel flow stands today at $\Rey_\tau\approx 12000$ \citep{pirozzoliStreamwiseVelocityVariance2024} to the best of our knowledge.
 This is up from $\Rey_\tau\approx 10000$ \citep{hoyasWallTurbulenceHigh2022} and 8000 \citep{yamamotoNumericalEvidenceLogarithmic2018} just a few years ago.
 Nonetheless, many engineering and environmental flows operate at even higher Reynolds numbers, making DNS intractable \citep{maniPerspectiveStateAerospace2023,gocLargeEddySimulation2021,boseWallModeledLargeEddySimulation2018,larssonLargeEddySimulation2016,piomelliLargeEddySimulations2014}.